 An important part of a risk assessment is considering the individual pupils and leaders in your group.
 Does anyone have special needs?
-Is anyone more/less confident in certain situations etc. Remember, the group dynamic will be unique to every trip.
-Once a framework has been developed you can use the framework again and again but a new revised assessment should be carried out for every trip.
+Is anyone more/less confident in certain situations etc?
+Remember, the group dynamic will be unique to every trip.
+Once a framework has been developed you will be able to use this again and again, but a new, revised assessment should be carried out for every trip.

 4. Can Halsbury Travel do the risk assessment for me?

-Halsbury Travel holds the Learning Outside the Classroom quality badge, is a member of STF, ABTA and ATOL and has a strong Safety management system in place.
-This means you can use our Safety Management System as part of your risk assessment, saving you time and effort.
-However, as the risks are assosciated with your group, and only you know your pupils, only you can complete the actual risk assessment.
+Halsbury Travel holds the Learning Outside the Classroom quality badge, is a member of STF, ABTA and ATOL and has a strong Safety Management System in place.
+This means that you can use our Safety Management System as part of your risk assessment, saving you time and effort.
+However, as the risks are associated with your group, and only you know your pupils, it is only you that can complete the actual risk assessment.

 5. Where can I get more advice?